Validity, consonant plausibility measures, and conformal prediction: Examples

 \subsection{One-dimensional prediction}

 Consider a random sample of size $n=50$ of some scalar random variable $Y$; a histogram of these data is shown in Figure~\ref{fig:histogram}(a).
-The goal is to construct a (weakly and strongly) valid nonparametric IM for prediction of $Y_{51}$.
+The goal is to construct a valid nonparametric IM for prediction of $Y_{51}$.

 Figure \ref{fig:histogram}(b) shows, in red, the plausibility contour in \eqref{eq:plausonedim} with

 This plausbility contour has its mode at the sample median and is symmetric.
 For comparison, we also consider a different non-conformity measure, namely,